folio-org/folio-org.github.io/guides/automation.md

 If an error message (in the 5** series) is shown for the entry point of these sites, then that probably means that it is in the process of being rebuilt (see its "Jenkins job" link).

+### Developer scratch environments

+Team-specific testing and development does not happen on these reference environments.
+Instead use the dedicated Rancher [scratch environments](/faqs/how-to-get-started-with-rancher/).
+These can be configured and scaled specifically to meet the needs of particular teams and POs, e.g. to allow for large datasets, etc.

 ### Off-schedule rebuilds

 DevOps will not accept requests for manual rebuilds of either environment unless special or unusual circumstances dictate otherwise.